1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 - Grab and Go Breakfast at Paia Town

-- Hookipa Lookout and Hookipa beach (eat your breakfast here while enjoying the surfers in action!)
+- Hookipa Lookout and Hookipa Beach (eat your breakfast here while enjoying the surfers in action!)

 - Twin Falls